 In case you avid readers haven’t figured it out yet, each week I’m trying to play off of Darla’s Monday blog post theme.
 This week she talked about tuning into the senses and it reminded me of our class on dealing with challenging foods.
-One of the classes in our binge eating series includes an exercise in which we attempt to practice mindful eating with some foods that might have triggered bingeing, overeating, or feelings of guilt in the past.
+One of the classes in our binge eating series includes an exercise in which we experiment mindfully eating some foods that might have triggered bingeing, overeating, or feelings of guilt in the past.

 Taking the time to slowly eat and pay attention to foods like chocolate, potato chips, Doritos, cookies, etc… may be yield some surprising results.
 One of the foods I’ve tried this with was Famous Amos cookies, one of my binge foods in a past life.
 Years later I’ve discovered that they pale in comparison to my homemade cookies and, to me, aren’t worth eating.
 When I was struggling with bingeing, I ate them by the box and didn’t pay one ounce of attention to how good (or bad) they tasted.

 Anyway, in this class in which we attempt to mindfully eat such foods, sometimes it becomes obvious that people really like salty crunchy foods.
 I have to be honest, slowly eating a potato chip and letting it hang in the mouth for a while does not yield the most positive results.
 Often people discover that the important thing to them about chips is the crunchy texture.
 This is where I’d say paying attention to and catering to our senses can pan out.
 If you know you like crisp crunchy foods, attempt to work that texture into many of you meals/snacks, versus waiting for that craving to strike and turning to the chips.